-Introduces modern control theory and the use of sensors, actuators, and controllers.
-The student will be introduced to state of the art control systems used in industry and the elements that comprise a closed-loop network.
+Modern Proportional-Integral-Derivative control, PID, control theory with the use of sensors, actuators, and Programmable Logic Controllers, PLC, are introduced.
+The student will be introduced to state of the art engineering level PLC control systems used in industry and the elements that comprise a closed-loop process.